Each one teach one: Asia

 In the first half of the 20th century, the phrase was applied to the work of a Christian missionary, Dr. Frank Laubach, who utilized the concept to help address poverty and illiteracy in the Philippines.
 Many sources cite Dr. Laubach as creating the saying, but many others believe that he simply used it in order to advance the cause of ending illiteracy in the world.

 Europe

 The phrase is the party slogan of the Communist Party of Great Britain (Marxist–Leninist).
+It is also the name of an organisation based in Berlin, promoting empowerment of Afro-European German citizens: Each One Teach One (association).

 North America

 The phrase has also been adopted by the Delancey Street Foundation, a nonprofit organization based in San Francisco that provides residential rehabilitation services and vocational training for people with history of substance abuse or criminal convictions.
 The organization incorporates the "each one, teach one" principle by having each client act as a mentor to successive clients in academic subjects and trades varying from masonry to catering.
+It is also the motto of the Dozenal Society of America, a non-profit advocating for the use of duodecimal in research and education.